 I would also look into eating insects.
 Research shows that they experience “pain” differently than most other animals, and they’re a good source of protein, fat, and multiple micronutrients.
 They’re also extremely eco-friendly, sporting the largest biomass of all terrestrial animals.
 Most hunter-gatherer societies with steady access to bugs utilize them as a useful source of calories.
 Why not us?

 I’m a vegan.
 I don’t eat any animal products.
 Is there any way to be Primal and a vegan?

-No, it can’t really be done very well without extensive supplementation.
+I’m not going to lie, it’s very, very difficult to do without compromises and extensive supplementation.
 Where are you going to get creatine?
 Carnosine?
 Carnitine?
 DHA?
 Zinc?
 You’re going to have to supplement.

 Thanks for reading!